 If they can’t find much wrong with your app, there’s no reason why you should go searching for small errors or inconsistencies – after all, if your close friends think it’s ok, then it’s highly likely that the general public will feel the same way.

 If possible, avoid getting other coders or app designers to examine your work; as we mentioned before, we’re a community which loves to obsess over small details, and the likelihood is they’ll lead you to be even less satisfied than you were before!

 There are plenty of professional app testers out there who will be only too happy to give your app the once-over, and let you know from their point of view what needs to be improved, and (just as importantly) which parts you got absolutely right.
 Their expert eye will approach your app from the point of view of its intended user, and the feedback they’ll give is most likely to be constructive rather than intended to take you down a peg or two.

 If they find some things wrong with your app, don’t be disheartened.
 After all, seeking out errors which the customer may find is their job, and this is exactly why you called upon them for their help in the first place.
 Listen carefully to what they have to say, make the adjustments they recommend, and be grateful for the fact that you’ve made an extra step towards delivering something which really hits the mark.

 Use Reddit for Feedback

-Reddit is the ultimate online hive-mind, and the forums you’ll find on this far-reaching site will offer all the guidance and feedback you could possible ask for.
+Reddit is the ultimate online hive-mind, and the forums you’ll find on this far-reaching site will offer all the guidance and feedback you could possibly ask for.

 Reddit users love to have their opinion heard, and they’ll take great pleasure in testing any new app which is about to be released on the market, and letting you know exactly what they think about it.
 The great thing about Reddit is that on this site, you’ll find people from all backgrounds and walks of life – perfect for getting a wide sample of testers for your product.